nyu-pl-sp19/hw04/README.md

 ## Problem 1: Activation Records (4 Points)

-Consider the following code excerpt from a university system that allows users to query the system for grade entries in a student's grade transcript:
+Consider the following C code excerpt from a university system that allows users to query the system for grade entries in a student's grade transcript: